rnabioco/2a-peptide-search/README.md

 Class 2 2A peptides are similar to class 1 with some key distinctions.

-- An absolutely conserved tryptophan residue at the N-terminus.
+- An invariant tryptophan residue at the N-terminus.
 - No runs of leucine codons, but specific conserved residues in the central region similar to class 1 (e.g., GDVE in class 1, EEGIE in class 2)